openactive/openactive-test-suite/README.md

 # Usage

-Running `npm start` will orchestrate running the [OpenID Test Client](./packages/openactive-openid-test-client/), [Broker Microservice](./packages/openactive-broker-microservice/) and the [Integration Tests](./packages/openactive-integration-tests/) in order to test your Booking API.
+Running `npm start` will orchestrate running the [OpenID Test Client](./packages/openactive-openid-test-client/), [Broker Microservice](./packages/openactive-broker-microservice/) and the [Integration Tests](./packages/openactive-integration-tests/) in order to test your Open Booking API implementation.

 ## Quick start